dfury0/DazUDocs/docs/clothing_creation/clothing_general_guidelines.md

 Transfer Utility projects bone weights from one figure to another

-Weighting a low res proxy object is easier.
+Weighting a low res proxy object is more manageable.

 #### Selecting Donor Clothing